European Commission fined AB InBev €200 million for Antitrust issue

-The European Commission found that AB InBev, based in Belgium, used its dominating market power to restrict the possibility for supermarkets and wholesalers to buy Jupiler beer at lower prices in the Netherlands and to import it into Belgium.
+Violating the law, AB InBev is found to be abusing its market dominance.
+The beer giant restricted the possibility for supermarkets and wholesalers to buy Jupiler beer at lower prices in the Netherlands and to import into Belgium.
 AB InBev removed the French version of mandatory information from the labelling and changed the design and size of beer cans to make it harder to sell to Belgian consumers.

 7 years of trade violations

-The commission concluded that the company abused its dominant position from February 2009 until October 2016 in breach of EU antitrust rules.
-In 2017, the commission initially alleged that AB InBev engaged in restrictive practices.
+The European Commission concluded that the company abused its dominant position from February 2009 until October 2016 in breach of EU antitrust rules.
+In 2017, the Commission initially alleged that AB InBev engaged in unlawful practices.

 Margrethe Vestager, EU Competition Commissioner, said, as per FoodBev.com: